Chorus Association: Project

 Chorus was founded in June 1997, set-up by public act as a non-profit association.
 Its initial members were the priests and rectors of the thirteen founding churches.
 It was added to Venice City Council's Register of Associations in August 1997 and in December 1999 the Veneto Region recognised it as a legal entity in accordance with Italian Civil Code.

 In 2000, the Cassa di Risparmio di Venezia Foundation joined Chorus along with a number of lay persons.
 The total membership currently stands at nineteen.

-Chorus brings together a network of 16 of Venice’s churches (see list below) which between them house more than a thousand works of art.
+Chorus brings together a network of 20 of Venice's churches (see list below) which between them house more than a thousand works of art.
 The concept has been defined as an "area museum" and allows the latest conservation practices to be applied across the network.
 The project also follows the concept of "conservation through utilisation" whereby the demand from visitors to view the cultural works that the churches house becomes self-financing, so that maintenance, conservation and enhancement of the history, artwork and heritage can continue to take place.

 Members

-The 18 churches which are presently members of the Chorus Association are:
+The 20 churches which are currently members of the Chorus Association are: